shakti230/Project2018/README.md

 *Figure 14*

+### Analysis 8
-#### Analysis 8 - Using the seaborn library display a scatter graph to find the relationship between each class (sepal and petal)
+Using the seaborn library display a scatter graph to find the relationship between each class (sepal and petal).

 - See project repository for python code used to run this output.